OlivierLD/raspberry-coffee/Monitor.Battery/README.md

 To access MQTT from Java, I use [paho](http://www.eclipse.org/paho/), as you can see in the `dependencies` section of the `build.gradle` file of this project.

+An MQTT server like `Mosquitto` is also perfectly suited for a LAN configuration.

 ##### Pros
 - Can be free
 - Flexible